Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

 path using the parameter `--source_compound_file`.

-Examples of source compound files can be found at `/GlauconiteFilterer/source_compounds/`
+Examples of source compound files can be found at `/GlauconiteFilter/source_compounds/`

-A detail log of how the examples files were prepared is located at `/GlauconiteFilterer/source_compounds/Example_source_compound_notes.txt`
+A detail log of how the examples files were prepared is located at `/GlauconiteFilter/source_compounds/Example_source_compound_notes.txt`

-An accessory script that converts a folder of PDB files to a tab-delineated .SMI file is provided at `/GlauconiteFilterer/accessory_scripts/convert_directory_ligands_pdb_to_smi.py`
+An accessory script that converts a folder of PDB files to a tab-delineated .SMI file is provided at `/GlauconiteFilter/accessory_scripts/convert_directory_ligands_pdb_to_smi.py`

-Details for using this accessory script are provided near the bottom of this document, in the section "/GlauconiteFilterer/accessory_scripts/convert_directory_ligands_pdb_to_smi.py".
+Details for using this accessory script are provided near the bottom of this document, in the section "/GlauconiteFilter/accessory_scripts/convert_directory_ligands_pdb_to_smi.py".

 ## Docker Submission

-The `/GlauconiteFilterer/docker/` directory contains the scripts to run GlauconiteFilterer within a docker container.
-These scripts are useful when using an OS that is not compatible with GlauconiteFilterer or its dependencies, such as Windows.
+The `/GlauconiteFilter/docker/` directory contains the scripts to run GlauconiteFilter within a docker container.
+These scripts are useful when using an OS that is not compatible with GlauconiteFilter or its dependencies, such as Windows.

 Prior to running these scripts, please install the docker software.
 Also, be sure to ***also always run these scripts with sudo (linux/macOS) or administrator privileges (Windows).***.

-Running GlauconiteFilterer via docker the first time will take a few minutes longer because docker must install the dependencies.
+Running GlauconiteFilter via docker the first time will take a few minutes longer because docker must install the dependencies.
 The same is true if docker images have been purged.

-Depending on the GlauconiteFilterer settings, processor speed/count, etc., GlauconiteFilterer may complete within minutes or may take as long as multiple days.
+Depending on the GlauconiteFilter settings, processor speed/count, etc., GlauconiteFilter may complete within minutes or may take as long as multiple days.
 Please make sure to use settings that are appropriate for your system.
 Using `nohup` may be a useful wrapper for longer runs or when running jobs remotely (i.e., over ssh).

-More details are provided directly below and in the `/GlauconiteFilterer/docker/README.md` section.
+More details are provided directly below and in the `/GlauconiteFilter/docker/README.md` section.

-### How to Setup GlauconiteFilterer in Docker
+### How to Setup GlauconiteFilter in Docker

-Dockerized GlauconiteFilterer requires the user to specify parameters via a JSON file (not the command line).
+Dockerized GlauconiteFilter requires the user to specify parameters via a JSON file (not the command line).

-To run the `GlauconiteFilterer_in_docker.py` script:
+To run the `GlauconiteFilter_in_docker.py` script:

 Linux/MacOS:

-1. Change into the `/GlauconiteFilterer/docker/` directory in a bash terminal: `cd /GlauconiteFilterer/docker/`
+1. Change into the `/GlauconiteFilter/docker/` directory in a bash terminal: `cd /GlauconiteFilter/docker/`
-2. Run `GlauconiteFilterer_in_docker.py` with `sudo` and supply a json file using the normal pathing of your system.
+2. Run `GlauconiteFilter_in_docker.py` with `sudo` and supply a json file using the normal pathing of your system.
-3. Execute `GlauconiteFilterer_in_docker.py` with `sudo` privileges, providing it with a JSON file (MUST EXECUTE FROM `/GlauconiteFilterer/docker/`): `sudo python GlauconiteFilterer_in_docker.py -j ./examples/sample_submit_GlauconiteFilterer_docker.json`
+3. Execute `GlauconiteFilter_in_docker.py` with `sudo` privileges, providing it with a JSON file (MUST EXECUTE FROM `/GlauconiteFilter/docker/`): `sudo python GlauconiteFilter_in_docker.py -j ./examples/sample_submit_GlauconiteFilter_docker.json`
 4. Results will appear in the output directory specified by the `--root_output_folder` parameter.